 Problem Identification and Control

 To turn suggestions into a formal plan, you need an accurate understanding of your facility as it is.
-Start by walking through your facility, following the steps of a safety inspection.
+Start by conducting a safety inspection throughout your facility.
 Take input from employees in each area of the facility to identify:

 Now that you understand the current state of your workplace, look at its history.
 Examine and record: